RTV 420 Weekly OutlineBack to home page ** Outline subject to updates before start of spring semester **

 Week 13 (4/16-20) Reading: Chapter 13 and podcasting online link

-(e) a folder named IMAGES -- - ones you shot this semester for your site (plus a sub-folder inside that folder that's named 'older images' and has pictures your took before this class, (f) a folder of VIDEOS for all videos you created prior to this class to put into this web site, (g) a separate folder of AUDIO for all audio files you created prior to this semester, (h) a folder of GRAPHICS you have created to go into your web site, (i) a folder of TEXT that has all the body copy that exists in your web site, broken down as a separate paragraph for for each bit of information as it exists in various locations on your site.
+(e) a folder named IMAGES -- - ones you shot this semester for your site (plus a sub-folder inside that folder that's named 'older images' and has pictures your took before this class, (f) a folder of VIDEOS for all videos you created prior to this class to put into this web site listed in a .doc file PLUS all your new videos as .mov files, (g) a separate folder of AUDIO for all audio files you created prior to this semester listed in a .doc file PLUS all your new audio files as .mp3 files (h) a folder of GRAPHICS you have created to go into your web site, (i) a folder of TEXT that has all the body copy that exists in your web site, broken down as a separate paragraph for for each bit of information as it exists in various locations on your site.

 Remember -- put all items correctly into the Assets folder and their subfolders.